A phase transition for the probability of being a maximum among random vectors with general iid coordinates: The effect of the distribution

-Hwang \cite{hwang2004phase} applied analytic techniques (see, \cite{hwang1998repartition},\cite{hwang1998poisson}) to these identities in order to derive an approximation of $p_{k,n}$ as $n\to\infty$ and $k$ is determined as a function of $n$.
-Specifically, denote the cumulative distribution function of a standard normal random variable by $\Phi(\cdot)$ and let $\Gamma(\cdot)$ be the Gamma function.
+Hwang \cite{hwang2004phase} applied analytic techniques (see, \cite{hwang1998repartition},\cite{hwang1998poisson}) to these identities in order to derive an approximation of $p_{k,n}^{(U)}$ as $n\to\infty$ and $k$ is determined as a function of $n$.
+Specifically, let $\Phi(\cdot)$ be the cumulative distribution function of a standard normal random variable, and let $\Gamma(\cdot)$ be the Gamma function.
 Then, the first order approximation which appears in \cite{hwang2004phase} is

 and it holds uniformly for all variations of $k$ as $n\to\infty$.
 Since $\gamma=1$ for every continuous $F$, it may be verified that \eqref{eq: Hwang2004} implies Corollary \ref{cor: main corollary}.
-However, since convergence in $P$ does not imply convergence $P$-a.s., it is not straightforward to deduce Theorem \ref{thm: main result1} from \eqref{eq: Hwang2004}.
+However, since convergence in $P$ does not imply convergence $P$-a.s., it is not straightforward to deduce Theorem \ref{thm: main result1} from \eqref{eq: Hwang2004}, even for the continuous case.
 In fact, Hwang \cite{hwang2004phase} put forth the question of whether exists a probabilistic explanation for the phase-transition at $k\approx\log(n)$?
-Observe that while Theorem \ref{thm: main result1} yields some probabilistic explanation for this phenomenon, it does not supply a probabilistic proof of \eqref{eq: Hwang2004}.
+Theorem \ref{thm: main result1} yields some probabilistic explanation for this phenomenon, although it does not supply a probabilistic proof of \eqref{eq: Hwang2004}.